trambarhq/relaks-hacker-news-example/README.md

 Another problem is the scroll position.
 If the user has scrolled down prior to switching to a different story type, the new page could end up with the old scroll position.
 While you can force a scroll-to-top manually, the operation would not be in-sync with the redrawing of the page.
 Either the user will see very briefly the old page, or he will very briefly see the middle section of the new page.

-If the key is removed, the app would in fact start to malfunction much more seriously.
+If the key is removed, the front-end would in fact start to malfunction much more seriously.
 After a page fully loads, the nav bar would cease to work seemingly.
 This behavior is due to the way Relaks defers rendering elements passed to `meanwhile.show()`.
 During the initial render cycle (i.e. right after the component mounts), Relaks gives the promise it receives from `renderAsync()` 50ms.
 Once the promise has resolved, the delay becomes infinity by default.
 Progressive rendering is turned off, in effect.
 The assumption is that any rerendering after a component has rendered fully is due to data changes as opposed to user action.
 If the user is unaware that an operation has commenced, then he cannot perceive it as slow.
 A component suddenly reverting from a complete state to an incomplete state just feels weird.